 According to the U.S. Department of Health & Human Services, protected health information includes any information involving a patient’s physical or mental health, healthcare information, and payment information.
 If a piece of information can be used to identify, contact, or locate an individual, it is likely considered PHI under HIPAA.
 To ensure HIPAA compliance, companies must securely manage PHI or risk severe fines and sanctions.

 How to Stay HIPAA Compliant

 HIPAA applies to HIPAA-covered entities and their business associates.
-If you’re building an application that stores or transfers healthcare data, you must ensure that you’re using the right safeguards to protect patient information.
+If you’re building an application that stores or transfers healthcare data, you must ensure that you’re using the right safeguards to protect patient information, such as HIPAA compliant chat.
 When dealing with patient data, avoid collecting any unnecessary information and make sure to permanently delete PHI when it is no longer needed.
-If your business stores and transmits data, encrypt this data to ensure that it can’t be tampered or altered without patient consent.
+If you use video conferencing to communicate with your patients or to transfer PHI, you must use HIPAA compliant video conferencing.
+If your business stores and transmits data, encrypt this data and use HIPAA compliant cloud storage to ensure that it can’t be tampered or altered without patient consent.
 PubNub has been HIPAA compliant since 2015, so you can be assured that any PHI stored or streamed on your application aligns with HIPAA’s policies.
 For everything you need to know about building a HIPAA-complaint app, download our ebook, So You’re Building a HIPAA-compliant App.